 receiptMonika Matuszková Oscillations of non-slender tori in the Hartle-Thorne geometry

-We examine an influence of the quadrupole moment of slowly rotating neutron stars on oscillations of non-slender accretion tori.
-We focus on perfect fluid, polytropic, constant speciﬁc angular momentum, non-selfgravitating torus for which we analytically obtain oscillating frequencies that were so far studied in approximative Kerr geometry.
-We apply the known methods for calculation of radial and vertical axisymmetric and non-axisymmetric (m = -1) epicyclic modes of oscillating accretion tori in the Hartle-Thorne geometry with an accuracy up the second order terms in the angular momentum of the neutron star and the first order in its quadrupole moment.
+We examine the influence of the quadrupole moment of slowly rotating neutron stars on oscillations of non-slender accretion tori.
+We focus on a perfect fluid, polytropic, constant speciﬁc angular momentum, non-selfgravitating torus for which we analytically obtain oscillating frequencies that were so far studied in approximative Kerr geometry.
+We apply known methods for calculation of radial and vertical axisymmetric and non-axisymmetric (m = -1) epicyclic modes of oscillating accretion tori in the Hartle-Thorne geometry with accuracy up the second order terms in the angular momentum of the neutron star and the first order in its quadrupole moment.
 Our results can be used to study properties of relativistic compact objects through the phenomenon known as the quasi-periodic oscillations.

 receiptZuzana Turoňová Relativistic Iron Line Emission from Neutron Stars

 In today’s X-ray satellite astronomy, the issue of efficiency of processing large amounts of observational data needs to be addressed as well as their rapid comparison